abpframework/abp/docs/en/Blog-Posts/2023-12-20 v8_0_Release_Stable/POST.md

 ## What's New With Version 8.0?

-All the new features were already explained in detail in the [8.0 RC Announcement Post](https://blog.abp.io/abp/announcing-abp-8-0-release-candidate), so no need to go over them again.
-Check it out for more details.
+All the new features were explained in detail in the [8.0 RC Announcement Post](https://blog.abp.io/abp/announcing-abp-8-0-release-candidate), so there is no need to review them again.
+You can check it out for more details.

 ## Getting Started with 8.0